hcilabasu/crowd-creativity/README.md

 ## Wishlist
 - Implement persistance of layout
 - Consolidate prefixes (e.g. cl_, id) into constants (possibly at the ENV variable)
+- Move each mustache template to its own html file

 ## Known issues
 - The bottom of the layout is cutoff by the amount of the navbar